 The nursery rhyme Ring a Ring of Roses relates to symptoms of the plague.
 The roses relate to the rash on the chest that would appear.
 The posies were used to mask to smell of the plague, and sneezing was the final stage of the illness before dying.

-The plagued cottages is also one of the must visit locations if you want to experience the supernatural.
-One of the cottages is haunted by the pleasant faced lady who wears a blue smock.
+The plagued cottages are also one of the must-visit locations if you want to experience the supernatural.
+One of the cottages is haunted by the pleasant-faced lady who wears a blue smock.
 She is reported to awaken people in the middle of the night.

 Eyam Hall was built between 1671 and 1676.
 It incorporates a smaller and much earlier part of the house.
 The Hall was owned by the Wright family.
 This particular hall hosts the ghost of Sarah Mills.
 Sarah Mills was a young servant who drowned in the well.
 There is also the ghost of an old man who so frequents a room upstairs that it has been permanently locked.